PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/rpi3.md

     The cable's TX and RX are used to communicate with the board.

-1. If you are using a UART cable, after connecting the Raspberry Pi 3, from your PC, run the following command to connect to the device's serial console:
+1. If you are using a UART cable, after connecting the Raspberry Pi 3, from your PC, run the following command to connect to the device's serial console (otherwise, you will see output on your HDMI connected monitor):

     ```
     minicom -D /dev/ttyUSB0